Parents arguing and upset child with hands over his face

 Two Families Now

-Absent a waiver, anyone involved in a child custody case in the Massachusetts Probate & Family court – whether via a Complaint for Divorce, Complaint for Separate Support, Complaint to Establish Parentage, or Complaint for Custody/Support/Parenting – is required to complete an online parenting course called “Two Families Now.”
+Absent a waiver, anyone involved in a child custody case in the Massachusetts Probate & Family Court – whether via a Complaint for Divorce, Complaint for Separate Support, Complaint to Establish Parentage, or Complaint for Custody/Support/Parenting – is required to complete an online parenting course called “Two Families Now.”
 Judges also have the authority to order parties to post-divorce modification and contempt actions involving parenting to complete the course.

 The online course aims to strengthen parenting skills, effectuate positive co-parent communication, assist parents in finding ways to reduce conflict, and help parents understand the negative impact that parental conflict has on children.
 There are four video modules that can be completed on a computer or smart phone and can typically be completed in four to six hours.
 The modules cover parenting transition, stress reduction, communication and family routines.